 Abilities are classified in three groups: OFFENSIVE, DEFENSIVE and SUPPORT.
 Offensive abilities generally do harm to others (think a fireball).
 Defensive abilities protect you or others from damage (think a magikal shield).
 Support abilities typically buff you or others or boost stats (think healing or making you resistant to poisons).

 As characters gain in experience and level up, they gain more abilities.
 Mages and Druids gain an additional ability every level, whereas all the other classes gain one at every odd level (e.g., 1, 3, 5, …).
-However, all abilities have varying minimum level requirements, so when selecting abilities you will only be able to select those that are at or below your current level.
+However, all abilities have varying MINIMUM LEVEL requirements, so when selecting abilities you will only be able to select those that are at or below your current level.
 For example, a level 3 Mage can select only level 1, 2, and 3 abilities.
 Also keep in mind that, generally, the higher the level ability the higher the stamina that must be expended to use it.
-While leveling up, remember this when you see a new powerful spell become available.
+While leveling up, remember this when you see a new powerful one become available.
 You may end up expending half of your stamina to use it.
-Being able to use a different lower level ability several times may be more advantageous.
+Being able to use a different lower level ability several times for the same amount of stamina may be more advantageous.

 Abilities can have very different targeting mechanisms.
 Some are melee-type and effectively can be used only when you’re in the next square to your target.
-Some are ranged and can be fired at one or more targets from a distance.
-Some are area-of-effect and spread out from the caster in a circle.
-Some are targeted area-of-effect where you can choose the center of the area that it spreads out from.
+Some are RANGED and can be fired at one or more targets from a distance.
+Some are AREA-OF-EFFECT and spread out from the caster in a circle.
+Some are TARGETED AREA-OF-EFFECT (you’ll see stats for both RANGED and AREA-OF-EFFECT) where you can choose a different spot for the center of the area that it spreads out from.

-Some abilities will affect anyone within range regardless of whether they are your ally or not, but some are limited to only affecting either allies or enemies, depending on whether it is offensive or supportive.
+Some abilities will affect anyone within range regardless of whether they are your ally or not (), but some are limited to only affecting either allies () or enemies (), depending on whether it is offensive or supportive.
+It is important to know how given abilities interact with enemies and/or allies so you don’t accidentally harm your ally or benefit your enemy.

-Many abilities have LINE-OF-SIGHT requirements to use them against a given opponent or to position them in a given spot.
+The majority of abilities have LINE-OF-SIGHT requirements to use them against a given opponent or to position them in a given spot.
 If something is blocking the way, you won’t be able to target it.
-But some abilities, especially those that tend to be “mental” in nature do not have line-of-sight limits.
+This is the default action, so it is usually not indicated.
+But some abilities, especially those that tend to be “mental” in nature do not have line-of-sight limits and can go “over” enemies in the way.
+This is sometimes referred to as VOLLEY.

 Some abilities require an initial roll to see if there is a successful hit, just like with a melee or ranged attack as discussed in the section on Accuracy (although the numbers used may be different).
 If the hit is successful, then the ability’s effects are dealt to the victim, whatever they may be.
 However, this is typically only the case with abilities that do physical damage or elemental damage.

 A good example is the Fighter’s Brute Force ability, as shown above.
-This ability lets the user ram into their opponent causing damage and potentially knocking them down.
+This ability lets the user ram into an adjacent opponent causing damage and potentially knocking them down.
 The ability itself has an underlying ACC of 50 for this specific character, as shown by stat (this is taking all of their skills and bonuses into consideration).
 Because you see the ACC stat at all, this tells you that a hit or miss roll must be made first.
-When this happens, the target’s DEF or MGK DEF is taken into account (in this case DEF because this is a melee-type attack).
+When this happens, the target’s DEF or MGK DEF is taken into account (in this case DEF because this is a melee-type attack and the indicator shows that the defender uses DEF).
 If the roll is successful and lands a hit, the victim takes roughly 6-14 points of physical damage, plus 15% (indicated by the DAMAGE stat).
 Another roll is then made to see if the subsequent KNOCKDOWN effect happens (a 50% chance).
 However, if the original roll is a miss, no damage is taken and no subsequent effects happen either.
 This makes sense because how could you knock them over if you never hit in the first place?

-On the other side of this, some abilities only cause status effects and do no physical damage.
-These abilities typically only have one roll for the effect itself — not to determine a “hit” or “miss”.
+Some abilities only cause status effects and do no physical damage.
+These abilities typically only have one roll for the effect itself — not a roll to determine an initial “hit” or “miss”.
 A good example of this is the Rogue’s Cheap Shot ability, as seen in this figure, which throws sand in the face of his or her victim potentially causing BLIND.
-The ability has a base 60% chance to work, although individual stats may boost or lower this.
+The absence of the symbol shows that no initial “to hit” roll is required.
+The ability has a 60% chance to blind its victim (individual bonuses such as skills and gear are included in this percentage).
 When used, there is just the single roll to see if the 60% threshold is met.
 If so, the target afflicted with BLIND for several turns.
 If not, they are not.
+But also keep in mind that victims may have factors that boost their defense against particular effects.
+So, for example, if the target has a BLIND RESISTANCE rate of 25%, the 60% rate is reduced by that when the roll is made.

 Some abilities can include multiple effects.
-You can see Brute Force also pushes the victim back.
+You can see Brute Force also has a 1 square PUSHBACK effect.
 Because there is no percentage displayed, it is automatic on a hit.
 The Druid’s Triple Whammy has a 40% chance to cause SLOW, WEAK, and/or BLIND.
 In this case, there is a separate roll for each effect.
 The victim could be hit with SLOW but not the other two, or WEAK and BLIND but not SLOW, or all three or none.

 Poison is considered an elemental attack, but it is different from the others in that it never drains health.
 Instead, poisons affect stamina, typically for a few rounds.
 This is important to keep in mind so you don’t choose to go it alone in a dungeon armed only with a Wand of Poison.
 You may wind up scratching your head as to why you can’t seem to kill any monsters!
 Poison is still useful, but not as your sole weapon.
 If poisoned, you can mitigate the effects by using DEFEND.
 That is detailed more in the Battle Tactics section.